krukas/TerminalGames/README.md

 Terminal Games
 ==============

-Small little games to play in the terminal.
+Small games to play in the terminal.
 The games are build for fun little side projects, don't expect compatiblety or settings and options or save games.

 # Requirements